Howard House School

-The aim is further develop the curriculum by creating an in-house award to encourage further creativity and curiosity – this qualification will involve Cookery, Food Hygiene, Art, and Design and Technology.
+The aim is further to develop the curriculum by creating an in-house award to encourage further creativity and curiosity – this qualification will involve Cookery, Food Hygiene, Art, and Design and Technology.
 This curriculum has been created due to job opportunities in the area – Engineering and Hospitality, these subjects are essential and will improve their employability.

 The extra-curricular programme at Howard House School has multiple aims; close the cultural gap that many of our students have, support and promote good and improving behaviour, encourage a healthy life style and promote good social skills.
 The extra-curricular programme also entails a residential trip away from the School – these can take place in the United Kingdom or abroad (where students are encouraged to learn and use the language of the host country).

 Every child is a unique individual